3 Days in Budapest: The Best Budapest Itinerary [2024]

 5.Don’t miss Matthias Church

 Ready with the Fisherman’s Bastion?
 Then don’t miss the wonderful Matthias Church nearby.
 With a rich history dating back to the 13th century, Matthias Church played an important role in royal weddings, coronations of Hapsburg Kings, and even as a mosque for around 150 years.
 You can appreciate its Gothic architecture and the colorful tiled roof from the outside.
-Inside you will see beautiful ceilings and a detailed painted interior.
+Inside, you will see beautiful ceilings and a detailed painted interior.
+It is definitely a place to be added to your Budapest sightseeing list, too.

 Night view of Matthias Church in Budapest